-Figure 3-15 shows the predicted 90%ile exceedance copper concentrations above background for a fully berthed marina and conservative copper leach rate of 4 $\mu g/cm^2/day$.
-The model simulation results presented in Figure 3-15 are considered to show slightly elevated copper concentrations are generally confined to the marina basin, however these levels are considered to slightly exceed the ANZECC (2000) guidelines of 1.3 $\mu g/L$ for slightly to moderately disturbed systems.
-Figure 3-15 also shows that the 90%ile exceedance concentration of copper rapidly decrease outside of the marina basin, these levels are predicted to be generally at or below the ANZECC (2000) guidelines of 0.3 $\mu g/L$ for pristine environments.
+The very rapid flushing of the marina by tidal through the entrance and gaps between the breakwaters is such that the hydrodynamic model simulations showed that 90%ile exceedance copper concentrations would not exceed the ANZECC (2000) guidelines of 1.3 ug/L for slightly to moderately disturbed systems in the marina.
+The hydrodynamic model results also showed that the 90%ile exceedance concentration of copper rapidly decrease outside of the marina basin, these levels are predicted to be below the ANZECC (2000) guidelines of 0.3 ug/L for pristine environments.